Discontinued-M-Russo/Cmake_example/README.md

 # Cmake Example
-Simple example of a CLion project using CMake and Boost for testing and logging.
+Simple example of a project using CMake and Boost for testing and logging.
 Based on the material available [here](https://gernotklingler.com/blog/simple-customized-logger-based-boost-log-v2/) and on the Boost documentation.

 ---